You think you're being accused of benefit fraud

 This page doesn't cover fraud and benefits paid by Social Security Scotland.
 Read more about fraud and Scottish benefits.

 If your benefit's been stopped or you're asked to confirm some facts, it doesn't always mean you're being investigated for fraud.
 Often, it's just to check you're getting the right amount of money.

-You might get a letter asking you some questions or inviting you to a meeting.
+You might get a letter or message asking you some questions or inviting you to a meeting.
 Answer any questions as accurately as you can - you'll need to confirm things like:

 - who you live with

 - whether your health's improved